Outforia Quicktake: Key Takeaways

 Although you can find monkeys in a variety of different habitats around the world, the majority of these primates live in tropical rainforests.
 There are only a few species, such as geladas, and snow monkeys, that prefer to live in grasslands or montane environments.
 Meanwhile, most are much more comfortable in the rainforest.

-Here are answers to some of your most common questions about monkeys:
+Here are answers to some of your most common questions about tthe differet types of monkeys:

 Can Monkeys Hurt You?